Sikinos | A Charming Greek Island

 Gastronomy

-Age-old traditions continue in Sikinos as local women make pasteli sesame snaps and melitinia, a traditional mini-pie made with mild myzithra cheese, sugar, vanilla, flour, eggs, and semolina flour.
+Local women in Sikinos continue age-old traditions by making pasteli sesame snaps and melitinia.
+The latter is a traditional mini-pie made with mild myzithra cheese, sugar, vanilla, flour, eggs, and semolina flour.

 Sikinos is well-known for its honey.
 The ten tons of honey produced yearly is among the best in Greece.
 Besides honey, the island produces excellent wine.